-4. Trespasses of the states of each other.
 4. These are alarming symptoms, and may be daily apprehended as we are admonished by daily experience.
 See the law of Virginia restricting foreign vessels to certain ports-of Maryland in favor of vessels belonging to her own citizens-of N. York in favor of the same-